IDMNYU/audiolab/docs/centertable.md

 <img src = "./img/prophet6.jpg" width="100%" title="Sequential Prophet 6" alt="Sequential Prophet 6">

-The [Prophet-6 Desktop](https://www.sequential.com/product/prophet-6-desktop/) is a 6-voice analog synthesizer, developed by [Sequential](https://www.sequential.com/) as a modern reissue of their famed [Prophet-5](https://en.wikipedia.org/wiki/Prophet-5) synthesizer from 1978, which is generally controlled by an [Arturia KeyStep](https://www.arturia.com/keystep/overview) MIDI controller, but can also be controlled by a Roland [GI-10](https://www.soundonsound.com/reviews/roland-gi-10) Guitar-to-MIDI Interface.
+The [Prophet-6 Desktop](https://www.sequential.com/product/prophet-6-desktop/) is a 6-voice analog synthesizer, developed by [Sequential](https://www.sequential.com/) as a modern reissue of their famed [Prophet-5](https://en.wikipedia.org/wiki/Prophet-5) synthesizer from 1978.
+The Prophet 6 in the IDM audio lab is the "desktop" (keyboard-less) model; you can control it via MIDI with either an [Arturia KeyStep](https://www.arturia.com/keystep/overview) MIDI controller or a Roland [GI-10](https://www.soundonsound.com/reviews/roland-gi-10) Guitar-to-MIDI Interface.

 The user manual can be found [here](https://yo41t1y5gos9jw8f3lptw0xo-wpengine.netdna-ssl.com/wp-content/uploads/2021/02/Prophet-6-Operation-Manual-2.1.pdf).